Planning Survey And Evaluation Question And Answers

 Definition Of Planning:

-• Planning is a systemic approach to defining the problem, setting priorities, developing specific goals & objectives & determining alternative strategies & methods of implementation.
+• Planning is a systemic approach to defining the problem, setting priorities, developing specific goals and objectives, and determining alternative strategies and methods of implementation.

 Identify The Problem: